Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 IP and port can be adjusted in that file.
 No more configuration needed.

+### Please note
-**Please note: This software is still under development - we hit the end of the Alpha phase and it is working well for me, so I made it available to the public.
+**This software is still under development - we hit the end of the Alpha phase and it is working well for me, so I made it available to the public.
 Lot's of features are yet to come, including a graphical configuration in HA (although it's only IP and Port that need to be configured).
 Working on this right now.**